Where to Surf in Phuket?

 - When to Surf in Phuket?

-- Here are the best surfing beaches in Phuket, from south to north:
+- Here are the best surfing spots in Phuket, from south to north:

 - Best surf schools in Phuket (and board rental)